 You’re an expert in chiropractic care, not corporate law.
-Yet, as a new practice owner, you have to make a critical legal decision: how to structure your business.
-This choice between a Professional Corporation or an LLC has lasting consequences for your taxes, liability, and administrative workload.
+Yet, as a new practice owner, you face a critical legal decision: how to structure your business.
+Choosing between a Professional Corporation or an LLC has lasting consequences for your taxes, liability, and administrative workload.
+This decision is a foundational piece of smart accounting for chiropractors.
 Getting it wrong can create costly problems down the road.
-This article cuts through the complexity, explaining your options in simple terms and outlining the essential steps to form your practice legally.
+This article cuts through the complexity, explaining your options in simple terms.
 We’ll also discuss when to call in experts, as entity formation services for chiropractors can simplify the process and let you focus on your patients.

 Key Takeaways